ArulPrakassam/React-Task-Management-Dashboard/README.md

 ### To delete Task

-When we click delete button, we will show the confirmation popup and once confirmed we will pass the id and remove the task and update the list.
+When we click delete button, we will show the confirmation popup and once confirmed we will pass the id and remove the task (delete) and update the list.

 ```js
 const removeItem = (id) => {